 Why Cutting Out Vegetable Oil Should Be Our Number One Nutritional New Year’s Resolution

-‘90s nostalgia is popular among my fellow Millennials, but I must confess that I’ve never held onto any fond feelings for the decade.
-It’s not just that bucket hats and low-waisted jeans don’t look good on me.
-It’s that I’ve never forgiven the ‘90s for its vendetta against butter, eggs, and fats in general.
-The once prevalent but misguided notion that removing fat from our diets would result in less body fat actually had the opposite effect on people, since low-fat foods were largely replaced by carbs and sugar.
-Nutritional research has (thankfully, for butter-lovers like me!) evolved, and we know now that fat is an essential part of our diets.
+Back in the '90s, the nation was swept with a vendetta against butter, eggs, and all kinds of fats.
+The idea that removing fat from our diets would result in less body fat actually had the opposite effect on people, since low-fat foods were largely replaced by carbs and sugar.
+Nutritional research has (thankfully, for butter-lovers like us!) evolved, and we know now that fat is an essential part of our diets.
 It’s an important source of energy, necessary for all sorts of bodily functions.

 There are four main types of fats we hear about regularly.
 There’s trans fat, the worst type (think Crisco), which pretty much everyone knows to avoid these days.
 There are monounsaturated and polyunsaturated fats, the supposedly “good” fats.
 Somewhere in the middle, healthwise, is saturated fat, found mostly in animal products (butter, eggs, red meat).
 There’s certainly some truth to these “good” and “bad” labels, but they’re an incomplete picture, particularly when it comes to polyunsaturated fat.